dennismoha/ejam-fullstack-test/README.md

 - Add github hooks to make sure tests, linting, style issues etc are correct before pushing to prod
 - add PM2 for scaling the processes incase the application grows bigger.
 - Expand the application, add more features. the application is written in a feature based style so adding new features can be easier
+- would have added a release branch and added that to our ci/cd to track the release versions

 ## Team Collaboration: